 New York brims with highlights; many can be visited for free: Times Square, Central Park, Brooklyn Bridge, Wall Street, Grand Central Terminal, 5th Avenue and High Line Park.
 Entry tickets are required for other top sights such as the Empire State Building, Top of the Rock, Statue of Liberty, 9/11 Memorial Monument and famous museums like MoMa (Museum of Modern Art), Guggenheim Museum and the Metropolitan Museum.
-Your New York CityPass is the ideal way to experience New York without hassle!
+A New York sightseeing pass is the ideal way to experience New York without hassle!

 The Metropole Paris

 Paris is the capital city of France and with 2.3 million inhabitants the largest city in the country.
 Paris is a popular city trip destination.
 Tourists from around the world visit Paris.
 The Louvre Museum is the second-most visited museum in the world.
 Arrive early or late in the day to avoid some of the crowd.
 Paris is also the city of haute couture and home to the largest fashion houses including Dior and Chanel.
 You find the majority of design headquarters and flagship stores at the Golden Angle; the intersection of the avenues Avenue Montaigne, Avenue George V and Rue François 1e.
 Many budget airlines operate low cost flights to Paris Charles de Gaulle Airport.